- 375g soft unsalted butter

 You will need a tin measuring approximately 33 x 23 x 5½cm.

 - Preheat the oven to 180°C/160°C fan.
-Line your brownie pan – I think it’s worth lining the sides as well as the base – with foil, parchment or Bake-O-Glide.
+Line your brownie pan – I think it’s worth lining the sides as well as the base – with foil or parchment.